lzwjava/lzwjava.github.io/notes/2025-03-21-english-words-en.md

 ---

 Pulsating means expanding and contracting rhythmically, like a pulse or heartbeat.
 It can describe something that moves, vibrates, or changes intensity in a regular, repeating pattern, such as pulsating lights, sound, or pain.

+---

+The word "indispensable" is an adjective that describes something or someone as absolutely necessary, essential, or too important to be done without.
+If something is indispensable, it means that it is crucial and cannot be substituted or omitted without causing significant problems or difficulties.

+---

+Yes, both "dispensable" and "dispense" are valid words in English.

+"Dispensable" is an adjective that describes something as able to be dispensed with; not absolutely necessary.
+It is essentially the opposite of "indispensable."

+"Dispense" is a verb that generally means to distribute or provide something, often in small quantities or to individual recipients.
+It can also mean to exempt someone from a rule or obligation.
+For example, a pharmacist dispenses medication, or a machine might dispense snacks.